BrianHicks/spacemacs-rocks/content/posts/SPC-x-a.md

 date = "2015-10-01T10:00:00-05:00"
 publishdate = "2015-10-01T00:00:00-05:00"
-description = "Align text with the `SPC x a` prefixes" title = "Align multiple text items"
+description = "Align text with the `SPC x a` prefixes" title = "Align Multiple Text Items"
 +++
 Use the alignment shortcuts located under `SPC x a` to align based on a number of different criteria (e.g. commas or pipes.)
 You can also use `align-repeat`